aishichandra/Joni-Mitchell/README.md

 ### TOOLS USED
 To do this analysis, I scraped IMDB using <b>Beautiful Soup</b> and manually pulled from several other web sources to consolidate a list of soundtrack credits, categorizing them into three broad categories (TV Series, Movies, TV Performances), and eight subcategories (Long-Form TV series, Mini-Series, Movies (Fiction), Documentaries, TV Movie, Shorts, Talk Show, TV Special).
 Using <b>Python,</b> I calculated the moving average of the number of appearances across time to create a trend line.
 The graph was created on <b>RawGraphs</b>, exported as a SVG into <b>Adobe Illustrator</b> and edited there.
-I illustrated the header image using <b>Adobe Photoshop</b>
+I drew the header image on <b>Adobe Photoshop</b>